yasha424/nodejs-project/README.md

 ## Description

-**This is an app for "NodeJS Basics" course which will allow user to store and see complains left by other users**
+**This is an app for "NodeJS Basics" course which will allow user to store and see complains left by other users.**

 ## Stack